Locomotive BASIC: Advanced features

-Disk, tape, and file management were managed by BASIC itself, and were usually good enough for simple file management, with commands such as GET, PUT, ERASE, SAVE, MERGE, RUN, CAT, LOAD etc. In fact, during those years, the BASIC supplied as standard with most low-cost home computers also acted as a more or less simple operating system.
+All disc, tape and file management managed by BASIC is through the firmware and are adequate for simple file management with commands such as SAVE, LOAD, MERGE, RUN", CAT etc. During this time, it was common for desktop computers to be "boot to BASIC" and that supplied with most low-cost home computers also acted as a simple operating system, managing files and moving program code and data between the machine and storage medium.

-Also available were some special commands for memory allocation and handling, like MEMORY and a parametric LOAD command, allowing, for example, to load a file containing "raw" picture data into video memory, causing it to be displayed, with a couple of BASIC instructions.
-Adding the right memory address(es) as parameter to the commands LOAD or SAVE would allow easy loading of raw uncompressed 16 KB screen pictures.
-CALLing another address gave a forced system reset (call 0), the famous "Press Any Key" (call &bb18) or for eliminating flicker in animation by allowing you to synchronize with the monitor's raster scan via "sync frame-flyback" (call &bd19); this was given its own dedicated command in Basic 1.1 - FRAME.
-With PEEK and POKE, CALL provided an interface to assembly language programming from BASIC.
+Also available is a parametric LOAD command, allowing, for example, to load a file containing "raw" picture data into video memory, causing it to be displayed, with a couple of BASIC instructions.
+Adding a memory address as parameter to the commands LOAD or SAVE allows easy loading of raw uncompressed 16 KB screen pictures.